yktoo/yktoo.com/content/blog/0160/index.en.md

 tags: ["health care", "Netherlands"]
 ---

-It's been exactly one year since I've had [laser eye surgery][post:112].
+It's been exactly one year since I've had [laser eye surgery]({{< relref "/blog/0112" >}}).
 As aftercare I got a number of checkups: the next day, one month and three months later, and, finally, after a year.

 <!--more-->